-Acknowledging that this is a complex and on some level impossible question to answer, here we will explain how we approach life expectancy in our LED fleet.
+Acknowledging that this is a complex and, on some level impossible, question to answer, we will explain how we approach life expectancy in our LED fleet.

 IS 70% ADEQUATE?

-First, recognize that an LED functioning properly will emit some amount of light for decades.
-LED bulbs do not simply fail outright the way halogens or fluorescent bulbs do, but instead slowly weaken over a long period.
+First, it’s important to recognize that an LED that is functioning properly will emit some amount of light for decades.
+LED bulbs do not simply fail outright the way halogens or fluorescent bulbs do, but instead slowly weaken over a long period of time.
 Classifying an LED light as “out” becomes subjective.
 The industry has chosen (for itself) 70% of initial total light output as the threshold for official dysfunction.
 This means an LED designed to emit the light of a 50-watt halogen will emit that of a 35-watt halogen before it can be sent back to the manufacturer with a valid warranty claim.
 For the vast majority of commercial users, this level is unacceptable.

 Dimness becomes noticeable in a light-sensitive environment at between 80-90% of original output, so we think of 85% as a more accurate expiration milestone.
 By manufacturer-published data, that would move expected LED life from the 25,000 to 50,000 hours listed on the box to between 15,000 and 25,000 hours.
 For a typical commercial user, that translates to between 4 and 6 years.